Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 Winter in the Ottawa Valley isn’t something people tolerate — it’s something they lean into.

-Snowboarding is part of that mindset.
+Snowboarding reflects that mindset.
 Rather than hiding from the cold, you gear up and head out.
-You let snow pile high.
-You welcome fresh powder.
+You let the snow pile high, and you welcome fresh powder.

 Ottawa Valley coffee fits that same mentality.

 It’s crafted for real winter mornings.
-It travels well in a thermos.
-It tastes just as good in the chalet as it does on your porch before sunrise.
+It travels well in a thermos, and it tastes just as good in the chalet as it does on your porch before sunrise.

 Most importantly, it feels familiar — which matters when everything else is frozen.